-He is an active scholar with a distinguished record of teaching, service, professional activity, and a regular performer and keynote speaker at universities and conferences around the country.
-His over 150 scholarly publications appear in leading journals and major handbooks that evidence the broad interdisciplinary and intellectual curiosity of his engagement—including: “The Handbook of Qualitative Inquiry 4th and 5th editions, and the forthcoming 6th Edition, “The Oxford Research Encyclopedia of Communication” “The Handbook of Autoethnography”, “The Blackwell Handbook of Critical Intercultural Communication”, “The Handbook of Communication and Instruction”, “The Handbook of Critical and Indigenous Methodologies”, “The Handbook of Qualitative Research”, “The Handbook of Performance Studies” and “Men and Masculinities: Critical Concepts in Sociology.”
+Dean Alexander is an active scholar with a distinguished record of teaching, service, professional activity, and a regular performer and keynote speaker at universities and conferences around the country.
+His over 150 scholarly publications appear in leading journals and major handbooks that evidence the broad interdisciplinary and intellectual curiosity of his engagement, including: “The Handbook of Qualitative Inquiry 4th and 5th editions, and the forthcoming 6th Edition," “The Oxford Research Encyclopedia of Communication,” “The Handbook of Autoethnography,” “The Blackwell Handbook of Critical Intercultural Communication,” “The Handbook of Communication and Instruction,” “The Handbook of Critical and Indigenous Methodologies,” “The Handbook of Qualitative Research,” “The Handbook of Performance Studies,” and “Men and Masculinities: Critical Concepts in Sociology.”

-He has an earned PhD from Southern Illinois University Carbondale.
-He holds a bachelor’s and master’s degree from what is now the University of Louisiana, Lafayette At LMU he holds tenure in the Department of Communication Studies and serves as Affiliate Faculty of the Educational Leadership for Social Justice, Doctoral Program at LMU’s School of Education.
+Dean Alexander has an earned Ph.D. from Southern Illinois University Carbondale.
+He holds a bachelor’s and master’s degree from what is now the University of Louisiana, Lafayette.
+At LMU he holds tenure in the Department of Communication Studies and proudly serves as Affiliate Faculty in the Educational Leadership for Social Justice Doctoral Program in LMU’s School of Education.